scrabbletank/farhome-rules/monstroustreasure.md

 #### Barrier Cloak
 *Wondrous Item, Requires Attunement*

 You gain Force Resistance 1 while wearing this cloak.
-Once per long rest you can spend 2 AP to cast _Barrier_ at 2nd level.
+Once per long rest you can spend 2 AP to cast _Barrier_ at 2nd level using 3 Superior dice for the spellcasting roll.

 #### Barrier Shield
 A hexigonal shield lined with gold.
 Once per day you may cast _Barrier_ at 2nd level using 3 Superior dice for the spellcasting roll.